Skip to content

 Is there a way to get a GED online for free?

-Free high school equivalency testing is available in some states, like New York.
-Free testing is only available for legal residents of those states, however.
+Free high school equivalency testing can be found in some states, like New York.
+But you have to be a legal resident of those states.

 What is the best way to get a GED online?

-The fastest and easiest way to get your GED is to take online GED classes like Essential Education’s online GED Academy.
-You can prepare for the test quickly with flexible online learning available 24/7.
-You will learn everything you need to know, get extensive practice tests and questions, and coaching to help you achieve your goals.
+The fastest route to your GED is taking online GED classes such as Essential Education’s online GED Academy.
+Prepare for the test quickly or at your own pace using flexible online learning, available round the clock.
+At the GED Academy you will learn everything you have to know, as many practice tests and questions as you need to be ready, and also coaching to keep you on the path.

 Can I get a GED online in Florida?

-No!
-Florida doesn't allow online GED testing.
+Unfortunately no. Florida and a few other states don’t allow online GED testing.
 However, most states do.
 Make sure to view your state-specific information.

 Your GED/HiSET, Your Terms